- Become a Lawyer

 Apply for Indemnity Coverage

 Each non-exempt member of the Law Society of Alberta who is in private practice is required to have professional liability indemnity coverage.

 You may be exempt if you are employed by an organization other than a law firm and practise law solely in the scope of that employment, or can also be exempt if you are not practicing or are indemnified or insured in another jurisdiction.
 To review the information regarding indemnity exemptions, see Rule 148.

 - Indemnity Assessment payable to the Alberta Lawyers Indemnity Association (making a payment)

 Your indemnity coverage can be effective as quickly as the date your application and payment are received in the Law Society’s Calgary office.

 The annual indemnity assessment is set based upon a recommendation from the Alberta Lawyers Indemnity Association’s (ALIA) actuary and approved by the ALIA board of directors.
-If you require indemnity coverage after the commencement of the policy year, the 2020/2021 and 2019/2020 pro-rated indemnity assessment schedules are available.
+If you require indemnity coverage after the commencement of the policy year, view the Making a Payment to ALIA page for proration schedules.

 If you have a paid claims history, the indemnity assessment is subject to an additional assessment, known as a surcharge, for a period of five practice years.

 A $5,000 deductible will be applied on all professional liability claims.

 If you are an active member, exempt from liability coverage and not practising law, you must first apply for reinstatement.

 Exemptions from the Indemnity Assessment

 In-house and government lawyers, and lawyers with a special pro bono service status are exempt from professional liability indemnity coverage.

 Pro-rated Refunds Not Available

 Pro-rated refunds on indemnity assessments paid will not be available to lawyers leaving private practice during the policy year.

 Voluntary Excess Coverage

 Depending on your practice, you may want to consider purchasing excess insurance.
 Lawyers have the option of purchasing voluntary excess coverage for additional protection.
-For more information, visit the Canadian Lawyers Insurance Association (CLIA) website or contact ALIA at 403.229.4716 (1.800.661.1694) or email or contact your insurance broker.
+For more information, visit the Canadian Lawyers Insurance Association (CLIA) website or contact your insurance broker.

 Applying for Professional Liability Indemnity Program Exemption

 You can apply for an exemption from purchasing mandatory indemnity coverage if you fall under any of these categories: